 Where To Go With The Couple That Isn’t A Couple Quite Yet

-You’ve noticed the glances, the subtle flirting, The way they conveniently went to the cinema on that evening no one else was free.
+You’ve noticed the glances.
+The subtle flirting.
+The way they conveniently went to the cinema on that evening no one else was free.
 Interesting.
 Very interesting.
 Take them to Llerena.
 At first glance, this small, simple tapas restaurant on Upper Street might not seem like the perfect place to get sparks flying, but it is.
-Here, the romance sort of sneaks up on you, one moment you’re having a laugh dipping breadsticks in gooey ewe’s cheese, the next you’re leaning in over a fresh bottle of wine while fighting over the last of the oxtail croquettes.
+Here, the romance sort of sneaks up on you, one moment you’re having a laugh twirling breadsticks in gooey ewe’s cheese, the next you’re leaning in over a fresh bottle of wine while fighting over the last of the oxtail croquettes.
 Feign a headache after you’ve tried the blood sausages, and let Llerena and the churro sharing do the rest.

 Where To Go With The Couple That Hate Each Other

 This couple is a cautionary tale against marrying young.
 You still love them both.
 Kind of.
 But this dinner could easily end in another game of ‘let’s publicly discuss each other’s failures’.
 How fun!
-Temper Covent Garden is just the place to take a couple who despise each other.
-It’s a loud and proud spot, serving creative versions of your favourite Italian food (big shout out to the cheeseburger pizza) and a deep dish nutella cookie that’ll even make your own Sid and Nancy keep it civil for five minutes.
-Ain’t love great?
+Smokestak in Shoreditch is a pretty safe space to take a couple who despise each other - especially as the noise of the big, buzzing open kitchen will cover the sound of any bickering.
+This loud and proud BBQ spot serves a truly banging brisket bun, pork ribs, and a sticky toffee pudding that’ll even make Sid and Nancy keep it civil for five minutes whilst you get acquainted with the blackcurrant negroni.
+Ain’t love grand?